-Justin Baiocchi is the Managing Director of Baiocchi Griffin Private Wealth and is a highly experienced professional whose career has centred on personal financial analysis, investment research, portfolio management and strategic and tactical asset allocation.
+Justin Baiocchi is the Managing Director of Baiocchi Griffin Private Wealth and is a highly experienced professional whose background is focused on personal financial analysis, investment research, portfolio management and strategic and tactical asset allocation.
 Justin also has extensive skills in financial and economic analysis and research.

-He conducts a weekly radio finance segment on Radio 2TM and authors a fortnightly column in the Northern Daily Leader.
-He is regularly called on for comment by local television news outlets, Prime7 Television News and NBN News.
-In addition, Justin is a member of Tamworth West Rotary Club and conducts frequent local community financial briefings.
+Justin authors a fortnightly column in the Northern Daily Leader and is regularly called on for comment by local television news outlets, Prime7 Television News and NBN News.
+In addition, Justin is a member of Rotary International and conducts frequent local community financial briefings.

 Justin is one of the few advisors outside of Australian capital cities to have earned the prestigious and internationally recognised Chartered Financial Analyst (CFA) qualification.
 The CFA charter, the most respected and recognised investment credential in the world, represents a tradition of upholding the highest standards of education and integrity in the investment profession.
 The charter is recognised globally by employers, investment professionals and investors as the definitive standard by which to measure the competence, integrity, and dedication of serious investment professionals.